Access King's is the staff disability inclusion network at King’s College London.

 We aim to hold six to eight meetings a year and we maintain an online forum via a private group in Microsoft Teams.
 Three of these meetings will be more formal with a set agenda intended to help progress the business of the Network.
 The other meetings will be more informal meet ups for mutual support and networking.

-Access King’s has a Co-Chair (Strategy) and a Co-Chair (Community), who are currently in the process of establishing a Network Committee.
-Membership of the Committee is an opportunity to be involved in a variety of activities, such as the creation of network events and the co-ordination of feedback on policies and procedures.
+Access King’s has a Co-Chair (Strategy) and a Co-Chair (Community), who lead a network committee which includes representatives from across the entire university who help to produce and deliver network meetings, events, and the co-ordination of feedback on policies and procedures.
 Please get in touch if you are interested; all enquiries will be treated in confidence.